ahrvoje/arb4win/README.md

 ## Workflow

 ARBpackage.7z contains all sufficient material to simply build all static and dynamic libraries.
-After unpacking the archive in any desired folder, after starting msys.bat script one must simply execute the following command line in just started shell:
+After unpacking the archive in any desired folder, after starting msys.bat script one must simply execute the following command line:

 ```
 $ buildARB.sh